 When should I progress from partial crunches to full crunches?

-Progress to full crunches when you can perform 3 sets of 15 reps with a controlled two-second up, one-second hold, and two-second down tempo without losing form.
+Progress to full crunches when you can perform 3 sets of 15 reps with a controlled two-second up, one-second hold, two-second down tempo without losing form.
 If your neck starts pulling forward or your lower back lifts off the floor before you finish a set, you are not ready to progress.
 Building the mind-muscle connection at the partial range is more valuable than rushing to a fuller range of motion.